Richard Coke

 Richard Coke (March 18, 1829 – May 14, 1897) was an American lawyer and statesman from Waco, Texas.
 He was the 15th governor of Texas from 1874 to 1876 and was a US Senator from 1877 to 1895.
-His governorship is notable for reestablishing local white supremacist rule in Texas following Reconstruction.
+His governorship is notable for reestablishing local white supremacist rule in Texas, and the disfranchisement of African American voters, following Reconstruction.
 Richard Coke was revered by many Texas Southern Democrats due to his perceived triumphs over Reconstruction era Federal control in Texas politics.

-His legacy is also marked by his use of the newly established state power to disfranchise African American voters and institute White Supremacist policies.
+He was a part of the Redeemers movement in Southern US politics.
 His uncle was US Representative Richard Coke Jr.

 Early life and education

 Richard Coke was born in 1829 in Williamsburg, Virginia, to John and Eliza (Hankins) Coke.
 Octavius Coke was his brother.
 He graduated from the College of William and Mary in 1848 with a law degree.

-Confederacy and Early Career
+Confederacy and early career

 In 1850, Coke moved to Texas and opened a law practice in Waco.
 In 1852, he married Mary Horne of Waco.
 The couple had four children, but all of them died before age 30.

 In 1859, Coke was appointed by governor Hardin R. Runnels to lead a commission tasked with removing the remaining Comanche natives from West Texas and the Texas Hill Country.

 Coke was a delegate to the Secession Convention at Austin in 1861.
-The Convention's chief concern was keeping slavery legal.
+The convention's chief concern was keeping slavery legal.
 Coke owned slaves himself.
 He voted that Texas should leave the United States to join the Confederacy.

 He joined the Confederate Army as a private.
 In 1862, he raised a company that became part of the 15th Texas Infantry and served as its captain for the rest of the war.
 He was wounded in an action known as Bayou Bourbeau on November 3, 1863, near Opelousas, Louisiana.
 After the war, he returned home to Waco.